Partnerships & Agreements

 IAATI liaison: Tinus Odendal Tinus@zuvault.co.za

-Other organizations, board or committees that IAATI members are on and act as a liaison for IAATI:
+Other organizations, boards or committees that IAATI members are on and act as a liaison for IAATI:

 International Association of Chiefs of Police (IACP)